kgantchev/vitosha-tulip/README.md

 Setting Up Environment Variables

-Create a `.env` file in the root directory and add the following environment variables:
+Create an `.env` file in the root directory and add the following environment variables:

 ### .env